Part 3: Create a Service Account #

 Prior to engaging with Kosli, authentication is necessary.
 There are two methods to achieve this:

-- Utilizing a service account API key (recommended).
+- Using a service account API key (recommended).

 - Using a personal API key.